Aditya7j/Aditya7j/README.md

 - 👋 Hi, I’m Aditya Kumar
 - 👀 I’m interested in Developing
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on Youtube
 - 👀 Ask me about Web Development or any tech related stuff
 - 📫 How to reach me Linkedin - https://www.linkedin.com/in/aditya-kumar-898a9814a